mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Nodes

 Ratchet trees are used for generating shared group secrets.
-In this section, we describe the structure of a ratchet tree, along with two ways to manage a ratchet tree, called ART and TreeKEM.
+In this section, we describe the structure of a ratchet tree.
+A particular instance of a ratchet tree is based on the following cryptographic primitives, defined by the ciphersuite in use:

-To construct these trees, we require:

 * A Diffie-Hellman finite-field group or elliptic curve
 * A Derive-Key-Pair function that produces a key pair from an octet string
-* A hash function (TreeKEM only)
+* A hash function

 A ratchet tree is a left-balanced binary tree, in which each node contains up to three values: